MasterChief-kun/Arch-Install-Script/README.md

 # Arch-Install-Script
-A simple script which automates arch-installation.
+A script which automates arch-installation.

 # Usage:
 1. Clone this repository.